 Renaissance Hotel Is One Of The Oldest And Most Haunted Hotels In Cleveland

 Cleveland is a lovely place to call home.
 It’s so lovely, in fact, that some people never want to leave… not even after their time on this physical plane has expired.
 There are many places in Cleveland that are said to have spectral residents lingering around, and some are startlingly mundane.
-One of the most unexpectedly haunted places is the Renaissance Hotel – it’s charming, luxurious, and bright… perhaps these features are just as attractive in the afterlife as they are now.
-Let’s take a look at the history of this haunted Cleveland hotel to get to the bottom of just who these ghosts are.
+One of the most unexpectedly haunted hotels in Cleveland Ohio is the Renaissance Hotel – it’s charming, luxurious, and bright… perhaps these features are just as attractive in the afterlife as they are now.
+Let’s take a look at the history of one of the most haunted hotels in Cleveland to get to the bottom of just who these ghosts are.

 Cleveland has a lot of charm, and it comes to life in an unforgettable way in places like this striking hotel.
-Have you ever had any spooky experiences here?
+Have you ever had any spooky experiences at this notoriously haunted Hotel Cleveland Ohio?
+Have you been to any other haunted hotels in Cleveland?
 We’d love to hear about them!